Onkar-Kul/product-leads/README.md

 # 🛠️ Django Product and Lead Management API

-Welcome to the Django Product and Lead Management API project!
+Welcome Product Leads API project.
 This project includes a RESTful API for managing products and leads, with full CRUD operations, reporting, and more.

 ## 📋 Table of Contents
 1. [🔧 Installation](#installation)